-As what the creators said, they never imagined the series would be shown in the US and Europe.
+As the creators said, they never imagined the series would be shown in the US and Europe.
 If they did, they would have changed the theme.
 Yet the symbolism is so badly misrepresented that it triggered no religious nerves as they could just mean anything.

 The Crucifix Shown May Represent Any Crucified Man

 Christ is not the only person to be crucified.
-Crucifixion is a common form of capital punishment in the Roman Empire.
+Crucifixion was a common form of capital punishment in the Roman Empire.
 It is an excruciating, humiliating, and brutal death reserved for slaves and enemies of states.
 One such example is the mass crucifixion of 6000 of Spartacus’ followers.
-To be hanged on the cross might not represent something holy, but just a mean of execution.
+To be hanged on the cross might not represent something holy, but just a means of execution.
 When I saw Lilith nailed to a cross, I just thought NERV was just restraining her.
 Other people familiar with crucifixion probably saw it that way.